Krakatoa, East of Java: Plot

-After Hanson frees the passengers and crew from the hold, Rigby finds another compartment in the safe which contains the Arianna's logbook.
-Laura and Hanson examine the logbook for clues about Peter's fate.
-The logbook reveals that the Arianna made a last port call at Palembang before sinking, and a letter tucked into the logbook says that Peter disembarked there to attend the mission school.
-Hanson decides to steam to Palembang to find Peter.
-By now, Krakatoa is erupting continually, and the volcano's explosions begin to hurl lava bombs into the surrounding sea.
-A number of them strike the Batavia Queen as she gets underway for Palembang, starting fires which the crew puts out.
-As Toshi runs across the deck toward Leoncavallo, one of the lava bombs strikes and kills her.
+After Hanson frees the passengers and crew, Rigby finds another compartment in the safe which contains the Arianna's logbook.
+The logbook reveals the Arianna made a port call at Palembang before sinking, and a letter tucked into the logbook says Peter disembarked there to attend the mission school.
+Hanson steams to Palembang to find Peter.
+By now, Krakatoa is erupting continually, hurling lava bombs into the surrounding sea.
+Toshi is killed when one of the lava bombs strikes her.